 - W.I.T.C.H.: In the original, comic book continuity (different of the animated series adaptation continuity), Vathek, one of the main villains of the first arc, is a cruel, aggressive and arrogant bastard.
 At the half of the arc, he's sent to spy on the good guys but ends up genuinely sympathizing with them and pulls a Heel–Face Turn.
 Character Development and Hidden Depths show their faces, and at the end of the arc, he's a real Gentle Giant.

 - King Max Acorn in Sonic the Hedgehog, post-Sonic the Hedgehog/Mega Man: Worlds Collide.
-A real jerk who is a massive Disco Dan, when the Cosmic Retcon Button is hit by accident, he's completely mellowed out to the point where Sonic, whose been looked down on by the now-formerly senile ruler, sees this as a reason not to set things back to normal.
+Once a fairly amiable guy, one trauma after another left him a crusty curmudgeon.
+When the Cosmic Retcon Button is hit by accident, he becomes completely mellowed out to the point where Sonic sees this change in attitude as a reason not to set things back to normal.